centreon/centreon-collect/centreon-clib/doc/installation/index.rst

 Centreon provides RPM for its products through Centreon Entreprise Server (CES).
 Open source products are freely available from our repository.

-These packages have been successfully tested with CentOS 5 and RedHat 5.
+These packages are available for CentOS 6 x86_64, which is the sole platform officially supported by Centreon.

 .. _user_installation_packages_prerequisites: